mitchell2001wong/Public_Data_Science_Portfolio/README.md

 # Public_Data_Science_Portfolio

-School projects are avaliable upon request.
+School projects are available upon request.

 Metallic Asteroid Classification (Personal):
 Used 10-fold cross-validation and Imblearn’s SMOTE oversampling to train and evaluate a classifier that attempts to identify asteroids with high metal content.